Thermostatic Mixing Valves (TMVs)

 If you notice a drop in the pressure of your shower, your mixing valve may be blocked.

-If you experience any of these issues, it may be a good idea to ask a plumber to offer their advice and you may need to purchase a newer mixing valve to replace your current one.
-It is important that your mixing valves work properly as they regulate the temperature of the water flow - which is particularly important for those who are vulnerable, such as children, the disabled and eldery.
+If you experience any of these issues, it may be a good idea to ask a plumber to offer their advice, and you may need to purchase a newer mixing valve to replace your current one.
+Your mixing valves must work properly as they regulate the temperature of the water flow - which is particularly important for those who are vulnerable, such as children, the disabled and the elderly.